 Did you know?

-- Darlington hosts the oldest working railway bridge in the world - the 1825 Skerne Bridge.
+- Darlington hosts the oldest working railway bridge in the world.
+It is called the Skerne Bridge.
 For most of the 1990s it featured on the back of the £5 note.

-- Edward Pease (1767-1858) was a woollen manufacturer from Darlington and was the main promoter of the Darlington and Stockton Railway.
-He is often referred to as the 'Father of the Railways' and he brokered the deal with George Stephenson on the first ever passenger railway in the world.
+- Edward Pease (1767-1858) was a woollen manufacturer from Darlington.
+He was the main promoter of the Darlington and Stockton Railway.
+He is often referred to as the ‘Father of the Railways’.
+Furthermore, he brokered the deal with George Stephenson on the first passenger railway in the world.